 - High levels of alumni participation can inspire major donors, corporations, and foundations to increase their own support.
 People and organizations want to invest in successful institutions that others are supporting too.

 Understanding, and being able to explain, why alumni participation rates are significant isn’t just important so that you have a good answer when someone asks.
 It will also help you appreciate the core purpose of annual giving and the reason why it is so fundamental to the success of advancement programs overall.
-No doubt, strong alumni participation rates are the key to sustainable philanthropy support and the long-term success of educational institutions.
+No doubt, strong alumni participation rates are the key to sustainable philanthropic support and the long-term success of any educational institution.